We support better justice through research, education and grants

 Get experience working for a not-for-profit legal organisation, grow your networks and get behind-the-scenes exposure to a range of alternative legal careers with our internship program.

-Applications for our 2024/25 Internship program will open in mid-December 2023.
-Watch this space.
+Applications for our 2024/25 Internship program are now closed.

 Diversity and inclusion